cienciadedatosysalud/CONCEPT-STROKE/README.md

 ### CONCEPT Project Coordinator
 **[Enrique Bernal-Delgado MD PhD](https://orcid.org/0000-0002-0961-3298)**

-Lead Researche Senior Researcher in Healthcare Services and Policies.
+Lead Researcher Senior Researcher in Healthcare Services and Policies.

 Area of knowledge: Analysis of unjustified variations in healthcare performance.
 Comparative analysis of health systems.
 Methodology of research using real-world data.